pocon/Computer-Club/2013/Week-1.md

 - You could simply bring along a laptop on which you're willing to install or multiboot Linux.
 - If you choose to do so, obviously be aware of the risk of damage, theft, etc.
-- Hardware and Linux can sometimes be problematic; we make no guarantees that we will be able to fix, rescue, or otherwise troubleshoot your setup
+- Hardware compatibility and Linux can sometimes be problematic; we make no guarantees that we will be able to fix, rescue, or otherwise troubleshoot your setup
 - Installing Linux is an involved process that can require more technical knowledge.
-You can, if you're not careful, take out data you might have wanted.
+You can, if you're not careful, destroy files you wanted not to be destroyed.
+This includes things you might have wanted kept, like Windows, family photos, or your English essay.
 Whilst we'll provide what support we can, you may find yourself relying on documentation, manuals, and random blog posts for information.
-That's how hobbyists roll.
+That's how a lot of DIY Linux users roll - relying on the massive community that's grown up around Linux, in the form of forums, chat rooms, and the like.
 - The advantages of this, however, are clearly the much greater customisation possible than using a pre-installed image, much greater speed due to the lack of virtualisation, etc.

 ### Custom install in VirtualBox ###

 - You could, rather than using a pre-installed Linux Mint image, install Mint or any other distro in your own virtual disk image
-- A tutorial on Linux Mint installation within VirtualBox is available at VirtualBoxInstall.md.
-It hasn't been written yet.
+- A tutorial on Linux Mint installation within VirtualBox will be available shortly.
 - Those of you who want the added challenge of installing Linux without putting actual hardware or such at risk might want to try this approach.
-- Bear in mind though that if you want to transfer your customised install to actual hardware and run it properly, this might be quite an involved and complex process
+- Bear in mind though that if you want to transfer your customised install to actual hardware and run it natively (i.e., not inside a VM), this might be quite an involved and complex process

 PS: FYI, this summary was written in vi. emacs sucks.